venicegeo/documentation/data-sources.md

 Attribution is required for many of data providers.
 Some license information is listed here, but you are responsible for researching each project to follow their license terms.

+## NGA Geographic Names Database

+`sources=geographicnames` | `sources=gndb`

+Layers:

+- `venue`
+- `country`
+- `macroregion`
+- `region`
+- `county`
+- `localadmin`
+- `locality`
+- `neighbourhood`
+- `coarse` (alias for simultaneously using all the above)

+[NGA's Geographic Names Database](http://geonames.nga.mil/gns/html/index.html) is the National Geospatial-Intelligence Agency's official repository of foreign place-name decisions approved by the U.S. Board on Geographic Names (BGN).
+The geographic area of coverage is worldwide, excluding the United States and Antarctica.
+The data served are in a geographic coordinate system based on the WGS84 datum and ellipsoid.
+Geographic coordinates are approximate and are intended for finding purposes.
+The data are served by the GEOnet Names Server (GNS); the database is updated weekly.

+There are no licensing requirements or restrictions in place for the use of the GNS data.
+However, the following citation is recommended to identify the GNS as a source:

+Toponymic information is based on the Geographic Names Data Base, containing official standard names approved by the United States Board on Geographic Names and maintained by the National Geospatial-Intelligence Agency.
+The National Geospatial-Intelligence Agency name, initials, and seal are protected by 10 United States Code Section 425.

 ## OpenAddresses

 `sources=openaddresses` | `sources=oa`